 Craving something sweet?
 Another fall favorite is the delicious and nutritious apple!
 Fresh apples are excellent on their own, but let’s get creative.

 Apples make excellent, fiber-rich additions to your next smoothie, too!
 You can keep it simple or make it something special.
-For a sweet autumn treat try our pumpkin and apple blast that blends apples with pumpkin, spinach, ginger, and Greek yogurt.
+For a sweet autumn treat try our pumpkin and apple smoothie that blends apples with pumpkin, spinach, ginger, and Greek yogurt.
 If you prefer something on the spicier side, try a combination of apples, cucumber, carrot, celery, tomato, and hot sauce.
 A mix of apples, banana, and peach with celery and parsnip is another favorite for some.
 Get creative or try any of our recipes – there are hundreds to choose from!

 Speaking of smoothie recipes, oranges and carrots make the perfect pair in the autumn months!
 Blend four ounces of fresh or cooked carrots, three peeled medium-sized oranges, ¾ cup of unsweetened almond milk, a tablespoon of unsweetened shredded coconut, a tablespoon of natural sweetener (like honey or maple syrup), and one cup of ice in a blender.
 If you’re missing the summer, add one ripe banana to the mix and top with coconut shreds for a tropical treat!